botpress/botpress/docs/guide/docs/managing/user-auth.md

 The code for this example is available in the [examples](https://github.com/botpress/botpress/tree/master/examples/chat-3rd-party-OAuth) directory of our GitHub repository.

 ### Module Registration
-Botpress modules provide a simple yet powerful way to extend your bot capabilities without altering the core features.
+Botpress modules provide a simple yet powerful way to extend your chatbot capabilities without altering the core features.
 For our use case, our module's main functionality is to offer an API so we can perform the steps to authenticate the user to Twitter.
 No UI, no middlewares, only an API, and some configs are required.
 First off, create a `src` directory with two subdirectories, `backend` and `views`.
 Then, go ahead and write a simple module entry point (backend/index.ts).

 ```ts
 import * as sdk from 'botpress/sdk'